SeanS4/bluetooth-fpga-tetris/README.md

 ## Verification

 Selected BRAM-writing modules, including piece locking and row clearing, were tested using SystemVerilog testbenches and waveform analysis during development.
 The integrated design was then validated on FPGA hardware using wireless input and HDMI output.
+See [`docs/verification.md`](docs/verification.md) for specific examples.

 ## Documentation